 Youth Level of Service Risk/Needs Assessment: Since 2011, Allegheny County juvenile probation officers have used the Youth Level of Service Risk/Needs Assessment (YLS) to assess juveniles prior to filing delinquency petitions.
 A validated instrument, the YLS examines eight criminogenic factors that research indicates are related to delinquent behavior.
 The YLS score is related to the juvenile's risk to reoffend (low, moderate, high, or very high).
 Probation officers incorporate the results in the predisposition report to the Court and supervision plan for the juvenile.
 The YLS provides key information in the areas of risk, need, strengths, and responsivity.
 It serves as the foundation of our evidence-based practices and enhances fundamental fairness.
-The Department's 18 master YLS trainers teach local staff to administer the YLS.
+The Department's fourteen master YLS trainers teach local staff to administer the YLS.

-Detention Risk Assessment: Allegheny County Juvenile Probation is 1 of more than 30 juvenile jurisdictions in Pennsylvania to fully implement the Pennsylvania Detention Risk Assessment Instrument (PaDRAI).
+Detention Risk Assessment: Allegheny County Juvenile Probation is one of more than thirty juvenile jurisdictions in Pennsylvania to fully implement the Pennsylvania Detention Risk Assessment Instrument (PaDRAI).
 This validated static risk assessment instrument helps probation officers decide which juveniles should be securely detained and which should be released to an alternative to secure detention pending a formal hearing, based on their risk to reoffend and their likelihood to appear for Court.
 The tool accurately predicts these risk factors at a rate of over 90%.

 Massachusetts Youth Screening Instrument: In 2019, Juvenile Probation began using the Massachusetts Youth Screening Instrument Version 2 (MAYSI-2) to identify the behavioral health needs of youth admitted to Shuman Juvenile Detention Center.
-The MAYSI-2 is a voluntary, self-report, computer-based inventory of 52 questions that helps probation officers identify and refer juveniles for secondary screening and further treatment if needed.
+In October of 2022, the criteria expanded to include all youth who receive new charges.
+The MAYSI-2 is a voluntary, self-report, computer-based inventory of fifty-two questions that helps probation officers identify and refer juveniles for secondary screening and further treatment if needed.